The poet Lord Byron wrote in a letter to Thomas Moore, 1817:

 But this was not the end of their story.

 After agreeing to transfer consciousness from one body to another, users were largely able to go about their daily lives as if nothing was different.
-In Season 1’s ‘Earth’ (S1, Ep7), we witness the climax of a romantic encounter with Emily Young (Ona Grauer) and Everett Young while the colonel is in the body of David Telford (Lou Diamond Phillips).
+In the Season 1 Stargate Universe episode ‘Earth’ (S1, Ep7), we witness the climax of a romantic encounter with Emily Young (Ona Grauer) and Everett Young while the colonel is in the body of David Telford (Lou Diamond Phillips).

 Telford’s reaction at the moment the transfer of consciousness is interrupted is one of the great moments of the series, but the scene illustrates that during the transfer of consciousness, almost anything goes.